 The best way to get rid of roaches without bombing them with pesticides is to fill a bowl with some cheap sweet wine.
 You’ll want to place it where ever you see them.
-Once the roaches drink the wine, they’ll get plastered and drown in the bowl.
+Once the roaches drink the wine, they’ll get plastered and drowned in the bowl.

-Sho0 fly don’t bother me
+Shoofly don’t bother me

 Flies are one of those bugs that are harmless in theory but are the most annoying bugs out there.
 They’re always whizzing around your face and landing on your food dropping whatever virus they’re carrying.

 Sure, you can swat them with a fly swatter, rolled-up towel, zapping tennis racket, or hang those horrible fly traps on the ceiling, but when one is gone it seems as though another one is ready to attack you for killing its friend.

 A simple solution to keep flies away from you is to save the peels from your oranges.
 Place them in a bowl where the flies are buzzing around and they’ll vanish as quickly as they’ve arrived.
 I’m guessing they don’t like the scent of citrus.